Eren Yeager: In Attack on Titan

 With Shiganshina secured, Eren and his friends learn of Grisha's past once they reach the Yeager family basement: Zeke is revealed to be Eren's half brother and Grisha's first son, and the people within the walls are revealed to have originated in another nation named Marley.
 They learn that humanity exists beyond the walls and that their true enemy is Marley, while they live on an island called Paradis Island, and are a race called Eldians (specifically the "Subjects of Ymir"), descendants of the original titan shifter Ymir Fritz.
-They learn that in the past, Ymir Fritz’s power split into the Nine Titans that would be passed down to her people.
-This power was used to conquer and subjugate many races and nations, including Marley.
+They learn that in the past, Ymir Fritz's power split into the Nine Titans that would be passed down to her people.
+This power conquered and subjugated many races and nations, including Marley.
 Marley eventually overthrew Eldia, taking control of Seven of the Nine Titans before oppressing and demeaning the Eldians left on the continental mainland, using them as holders of the Titan powers as a means to conquer and subjugate other nations, just as the Eldian Empire had once done.
 Eren learns that he has a limited lifespan as a side effect of being a holder of two of the Nine Titans' power, including the titular "Attack Titan" (進撃の巨人, Shingeki no Kyojin), along with the Founding Titan, only having 8 years left to live.
+Eren also sees the memory of his father slaughtering the Reiss family and his own future self would influence those actions.
+The Attack Titan's ability to relay future memories to previous inheritors allow Eren through Grisha to see his own future memories.
+Eren is horrified and deeply disheartened by the inevitable path he will take.